gedeschaines/threeD/README.md

 ## Epilogue ##

 Over its life span the **threeD** program has retained a monolithic structure, relying on global file scope variables to minimize effort required to refactor into different code languages or tailor to host computer OS toolchains and execution processes.
-In the present day, with standardization and ubiquity of code development environments among MS Windows and Linux OS systems, this C code variant could surely be refactored as an implementation of C++ object oriented design patterns without detrimentally affecting OS compatibility.
+In the present day, with standardization and ubiquity of code development environments among MS Windows and Linux OS systems, this C code variant could surely be refactored as an implementation of C++ object oriented design patterns, and using OpenGL instead of X11, without detrimentally affecting OS compatibility.
 The verbose semantics could also be relaxed, replacing explicit vector and matrix math operations with calls to efficient library functions for example, allowing modern compilers to perform optimizations that were non-existant some 30+ years ago when **threeD** was first coded as a Pascal program on an Apple Mac.

 For those of us old enough to stroll down X11 memories lane, or young enough to enjoy tales of ancient X11 code, may I suggest the following link.